 2.1 Once a Capital Plan has been approved by the Board of Governors, the Facilities and Asset Management department will prepare a Project Planning Report, including a preliminary cost estimate for the Capital Projects that have been identified for advancement.
 At this time, Financial Resources and the Delegated Executive Sponsor will confirm the sources of funding.

-2.1.1 With the approval of the Delegated Executive Sponsor, project design development may begin once fifty percent (50%) of the funding target has been achieved.
+2.1.1 With the approval of the Delegated Executive Sponsor, construction document development may begin once fifty percent (50%) of the funding target has been achieved.

-2.1.2 With the approval of the Delegated Executive Sponsor, project final design and project tendering may begin once seventy-five percent (75%) of the funding target has been achieved.
+2.1.2 With the approval of the Delegated Executive Sponsor, construction contract award may begin once seventy-five percent (75%) of the funding target has been achieved.

 2.2 The intent of a Project Planning Report is to initiate the fundamental understanding of what the Capital Project will entail.
 A Project Planning Report will include: